18F/join.tts.gsa.gov/pages/positions/CoE-upcoming-cloud-adoption-lead-gs15.md

 ## How To Apply

-This role is not currently being advertised, but if you are interested and would like to learn more please reach out to Amanda Schonfeld at [jointts@gsa.gov](mailto:jointts@gsa.gov).
+If you would like to learn more or if you'd like to be notified when the application is open please reach out to Amanda Schonfeld at [jointts@gsa.gov](mailto:jointts@gsa.gov).